Dr. Seuss Day “One Fish Two Fish” Art Project

 Drawing the Fish

-The younger the student, the more time you’ll need talking/demonstrating eye placement.
+The younger the student, the more time you’ll need demonstrating eye placement.
 I like to have the kids point to where the eye should go and then when they get a thumbs-up from me, they are free to draw a black dot.
-Here’s my thinking: Since we’re working with oil pastel (which the children can’t erase) you want to make certain they leave ample room to draw the body or else the fish might be small.
+Here’s my thinking: The children can’t erase the oil pastels, so you want to make certain they leave ample room to draw the body or else the fish might be small.

 Starting at the far left (if they chose a swimming fish) or near the top (standing fish) gives the children plenty of space to draw the body.